sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/create-repos/readme.md

-1. Request the customer to provide a list of repositories for synchronization during phase 1.
-This approach is recommended because transferring all repositories (especially if there are hundreds of them) from the source (refered to as NCR) to the target Artifactory instance ( refered to NCRAtleos) is a time-consuming process.
+1. During phase1, kindly ask the customer to furnish a list of repositories for synchronization.

-Customer gave us the `NCRAtleos_HighPriorityRepositories_All.08222023`.
+This approach is advised due to the time-consuming nature of transferring all repositories, especially if there is a large number of them, from the source (referred to as NCR) to the target Artifactory instance (referred to as NCRAtleos).
+The customer has provided us with the list `NCRAtleos_HighPriorityRepositories_All.08222023`.

-Sort the  NCRAtleos_HighPriorityRepositories_All.08222023 repos:
+Next Sort the  NCRAtleos_HighPriorityRepositories_All.08222023 repos:
 ```
 sort -o ncr/NCRAtleos_HighPriorityRepositories_All.08222023 ncr/NCRAtleos_HighPriorityRepositories_All.08222023
 ```